vanng822/aguin/README.md

 aguin
 =====

 For collecting daily/weekly stats of different kind.
-They should be simple data structure of integer or float.
+They should be simple data structure of date (2006-01-02 03:04:01), integer, float or boolean.
+Array of integer/float can be accepted.

-The data can be sent signed encrypted using HMAC/AES or just not if your channel is already secure.
+The data can be sent signed/encrypted using HMAC/AES or just not if your channel is already secure.

 You need to have mongodb installed, http://www.mongodb.org/, for storing the data.